 Each May RWU welcomes the entire 5th grade group from the Bristol/Warren Regional School District for a special program.

 Fifth Grade day is sponsored by Bristol/Warren Regional School District and Roger Williams University’s Feinstein Center for Service Learning and Community Engagement and the Office of Student Programs and Leadership.
-RWU 5th Grade Day program was established in 2008 – 4 programs have been successfully completed since then.
+RWU 5th Grade Day program was established in 2008.

 The purpose of the program is to provide fifth graders with an opportunity to explore the possibility of future careers, set high academic goals, tour the campus and participate in team building activities.
 The program stresses the importance of starting early in getting a good education and the academic background necessary to pursue their chosen careers.